philbudne/xxl/doc/create-class.md

 ## Creating Classes

-New classes are created with Class.new:
+New classes are created with Class.new
+(`Class` is a metaclass, used to create new classes):

 ```
     var MyClass =
         Class.new({